JavenCao/Thala_Rescue_workflow/README.md

       SNP:"QD<2.0 || FS>60 || MQ<40 || MQRankSum<-12.5 || ReadPosRankSum<-8.0"
       INDEL:"QD < 2.0 || FS > 200 || ReadPosRankSum < -20 || SOR > 10.0"

+After Step5, in Joint folder, you should get SNP and INDEL vcf files for further process.

 * Step6: Find current known thalassaemia causal mutations based on [HbVar](http://globin.cse.psu.edu/hbvar/menu.html) and [ITHANET](https://www.ithanet.eu/).
 We have created collections from these databases, and you just running the follwing commands to pick these mutations out.